-We sold six equity index put option contracts based on the S&P 500 index, for total consideration, net of commissions, of \$22.5 million.
-At December 31, 2009, fair value for these equity index put option contracts was \$51.2 million.
+We sold six equity index put option contracts, based on the S&P 500 index, for total consideration, net of commissions, of \$22.5 million.
+At December 31, 2010, fair value for these equity index put option contracts was \$52.4 million.
 These equity index put option contracts each have a single exercise date, with maturities ranging from 12 to 30 years and strike prices ranging from \$1,141.21 to \$1,540.63.
-No amounts will be payable under these equity index put option contracts if the S&P 500 index is at or above the strike prices on the exercise dates, which fall between June 2017 and March 2031.
+The S&P 500 index value at December 31, 2010 was \$1,257.64.
+No amounts will be payable under these equity index put option contracts if the S&P 500 index is at, or above, the strike prices on the exercise dates, which fall between June 2017 and March 2031.
 If the S&P 500 index is lower than the strike price on the applicable exercise date, the amount due would vary proportionately with the percentage by which the index is below the strike price.
-Based on historical index volatilities and trends and the December 31, 2009 index value, we estimate the probability for each equity index put option contract, of the S&P 500 index falling below the strike price on the exercise date, to be less than 36%.
+Based on historical index volatilities and trends and the December 31, 2010 S&P 500 index value, we estimate the probability that each equity index put option contract of the S&P 500 index falling below the strike price on the exercise date to be less than 37%.
 The theoretical maximum payouts under the equity index put option contracts would occur if on each of the exercise dates the S&P 500 index value were zero.
-At December 31, 2009, the present value of these theoretical maximum payouts using a 6% discount factor was \$254.0 million.
+At December 31, 2010, the present value of these theoretical maximum payouts using a 6% discount factor was \$269.2 million.

-We sold one equity index put option contract, based on the FTSE 100 index, for total consideration, net of commissions, of \$6.7 million.
-At December 31, 2009, fair value for this equity index put option contract was \$6.1 million.
-This equity index put option contract has an exercise date of July 2020 and a strike price of \pounds 5,989.75.
-No amount will be payable under this equity index put option contract if the FTSE 100 index is at or above the strike price on the exercise date.
+We sold one equity index put option contract based on the FTSE 100 index for total consideration, net of commissions, of \$6.7 million.
+At December 31, 2010, fair value for this equity index put option contract was \$6.0 million.
+This equity index put option contract has an exercise date of July 2020 and a strike price of £5,989.75.
+The FTSE 100 index value at December 31, 2010 was £5,899.90.
+No amount will be payable under this equity index put option contract if the FTSE 100 index is at, or above, the strike price on the exercise date.
 If the FTSE 100 index is lower than the strike price on the exercise date, the amount due will vary proportionately with the percentage by which the index is below the strike price.
-Based on historical index volatilities and trends and the December 31, 2009 index value, we estimate the probability, that this FTSE 100 equity index put option contract will fall below the strike price on the exercise date, to be less than 32%.
+Based on historical index volatilities and trends and the December 31, 2010 FTSE 100 index value, we estimate the probability that the equity index put option contract of the FTSE 100 index will fall below the strike price on the exercise date to be less than 33%.
 The theoretical maximum payout under the equity index put option contract would occur if on the exercise date the FTSE 100 index value was zero.
-At December 31, 2009, the present value of the theoretical maximum payout using a 6% discount factor and current exchange rate was \$28.4 million.
+At December 31, 2010, the present value of the theoretical maximum payout using a 6% discount factor and current exchange rate was \$29.1 million.